-Party at UWS doggy daycare Camp Canine to benefit rescue dogs
+Party at UWS doggy daycare Camp Canine to benefit rescue dogs - amNewYork

 “The one thing that changed my life was adopting a dog about 18 years ago — of course she was a rescue dog,” said Tania Isenstein, the owner of Camp Canine on West 73rd Street.
 “When I started doing this, it was very important for me to be involved in dog rescue.”

 Isenstein quit her job as a lawyer on Wall Street in 2012 and opened the day care, boarding and grooming shop.
-Starting at noon on April 28, five years later, she is throwing a party — complete with formal wear, swag bags and dog “champaign,” aka chicken broth.
+Starting at noon on April 28, she is throwing a party — complete with formal wear, swag bags and dog “champagne,” aka chicken broth.
 Watch the red carpet from home via Facebook Live at 12:30 p.m.

-A handful rescue dogs awaiting their forever homes are invited as well and will receive makeovers, Isenstein said.
+A handful of rescue dogs awaiting their forever homes are invited as well and will receive makeovers, Isenstein said.
 Half the proceeds from the dogs-only party — the day care fee is $55 — will be donated directly to Muddy Paws Rescue, a nonprofit that rescues dogs from high kill shelters, according to their website.

 “They need our help and it really gets me in the feels,” she said.
 “A little homeless dog, I can’t.
 It’s just who I am and what I do.”